Meet the team

 Jay Riedel - Administrative Assistant

-Jay joined the team in September 2022 after returning from a career break.
-Since graduating from a Business degree, Jay has worked in various administrative roles for companies such as Close Brothers Group and General Electric.
+Jay joined the team in 2022.
+Since graduating from a Business degree Jay has worked in various administrative roles for private companies such as Close Brothers Group.

 Crispin Williams 2023 update